kmohebbizadeh/AML-for-Image-Analysis-Iris-Recognition/README.md

 ### IrisNormalization

-For iris Normalization we follow a simple protocol to ensure standardized outputs for
+For iris normalization, we follow a simple protocol to ensure standardized outputs for
 comparison:

 - First we center the image around the center of the pupil with the boundaries of